Skip to Content

 Bringing Babies to Restaurants in Spain

-Any restaurant is very baby, toddler, or kids-friendly and you’ll always see some kids eating out.
-It’s not weird or unusual to take small children to even a fancy restaurant – especially considering the fact that most restaurants have outdoor seating.
+Every restaurant in Spain is very baby, toddler, or kids-friendly and you’ll always see some kids eating out.
+It’s not weird or unusual to take small children even to a fancy restaurant – especially considering the fact that most restaurants have outdoor seating.

 The only exception we encountered was in Andalusia where kids under 8 were banned from dinner dance shows.